Getting Started with switctl

 # Document team standards

-switctl config set team.standards "company-standard"
+switctl config set team.standards "company-standard"4.
+Leverage Templates

 # Create team-specific templates